 - ⅛ teaspoon ground cloves

+Blend the ingredients.
 Place all of the ingredients in a food processor fitted with the blade attachment and blend until it's as smooth as possible.
 This may take a few minutes, and it will not be completely smooth.
-It's a good idea to scrape down the sides of the food processor from time to time, to be sure everything gets incorporated.
+Scrape down the sides of the food processor from time to time, to be sure everything gets incorporated.